 From which local provider to buy a SIM Card in India?

-There are three main connection providers in India: Airtel, Vodafone and Reliance Jio.
-The choice totally depends on your India itinerary.
+Many travelers ask me about the best sim card in India.
+Though there are three main connection providers in India: Airtel, Vodafone and Reliance Jio, the choice totally depends on your itinerary.
 If you are choosing one of the popular routes – Golden Triangle, Kerala, Goa, Rajasthan, etc – there is a vast coverage of all companies.

 I had long experience with Airtel and Vodafone, but for the past few years, I have been with Airtel, mainly because of their offerings and plans.
 Plus I tested the network connectivity from North to South, East to West and was happy with the coverage except some mountain areas.
 If you go to smaller towns in Himalaya, surprisingly Jio has a much better connection there.